lhotovy/python_translator/README.md

-This is translator written in Python using Deeple translator free API.
+This is translator written in Python on Flask using Deepl translator free API.
+For styling I use Sass.